3disturbed/ES6_Sprite/README.md

 - **Method Chaining:** For those who like to chain methods like a well-behaved printer.

 ## Installation
+### Importing from a Remote URL

+If you prefer to keep things sleek and serve your sprite module directly from a remote location, such as https://3disturbed.github.io/ES6_Sprite/Sprite.js, here's how you can do it.
+Just be prepared for the occasional network hiccup; after all, the internet is a whimsical beast.

 ### Or, Just Download
 Simply download the Sprite.js file and include it in your project.
 Because sometimes, simplicity is overrated.